paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 <a id="section-3026"></a>
 ## § 3026.
 Appointments and promotions to permanent grades

-Appointments in and promotions to all permanent grades shall be made by the President.
+**(a) In general** Appointments in and promotions to all permanent grades, other than a grade described in subsection (b), shall be made by the President.

+**(b) Flag Officers** Appointments in and promotions to the grade of rear admiral (upper half) or above shall be made by the President, by and with the advice and consent of the Senate.

 ### Statutory Notes